claire kreiss.

 – loud, joyful in speech, and sometimes a little too honest for courtly company

-– well-traveled and endlessly curious, she held a deep love for life in all its forms, which made the approach of the final days all the more heartbreaking for herplace in the convocation:
+– well-traveled and endlessly curious, she held a deep love for life in all its forms, which made the approach of the final days all the more heartbreaking for her

 – respected for her scholarship and compassion, though some of the convocation found her scatterbrained nature unbecoming of azem’s office

-– known to disappear for moons at a time on her wanderings, returning with relics, stories, and strange solutions to problems no one else could seerelationship to claire:
+– known to disappear for moons at a time on her wanderings, returning with relics, stories, and strange solutions to problems no one else could see

 phaethusa never met claire — not truly.